jorythompson/thermostat/README.md

 # honewell_thermostat
 This library builds on the initial work by Brad Goodman.
 It provides a clean python-ish API to the Honeywell Thermostat portal for controlling and monitoring their thermostats.

-## HonewellThermostat class consists of several exposted methods
+The HonewellThermostat class consists of several exposted methods as follows below

 ### __init__(username, password, device_id)
 ##### username